![]() |

 This volunteer role is a wonderful opportunity for those with an interest in neurological rehabilitation to support parents, be part of a team, give back to the NHS and gain experience of the NHS.

-Volunteers can choose to assist the Neuro Rehab Team at our Book Club in Dunstable or the Neurotones Choir (Leighton Buzzard), helping to set up sessions and supporting and encouraging participants so that they can benefit fully from the sessions.
+This volunteer role is available at the Book Club (Flitwick) on Friday mornings (term time) and the Neurotones Choir (Leighton Buzzard) on Monday afternoons, helping to set up sessions and supporting and encouraging participants so that they can benefit fully from the sessions.

 We ask volunteers to commit to a minimum of 6 months volunteering, for approximately 2-3 hours a fortnight, with the option for more hours if desired.